fernandomantoan/oauth-provider-sample/README.md

 			resourceDescription="Your profile personal data" />
 	</oauth:consumer-details-service>

-Two consumers are defined in this case, which are the two projects developed in the Monograph study case.
-When defining a consumer it is required to set its name, secret, key and the users data and resources that the consumer will use when it's authorized.
+Two consumers are defined in this case, which are the two projects developed in the monograph study case.
+When defining a consumer it is required to set its **name**, **secret**, **key** and the users data and resources that the consumer will use when it's authorized.

 ## Usage